Check out our Resources section for free tax guides, forms, and more!

 From a tax standpoint, the main difference between a business and a hobby is the ability to deduct your expenses.
 Before 2018, you could deduct your hobby expenses up to the amount you earned in hobby income.
 Under the Tax Cuts and Jobs Act of 2017, however, hobby-related expenses can no longer be deducted due to the elimination of miscellaneous itemized deductions.

 Earning money from something you love to do feels wonderful, but don’t make the mistake of hiding your hobby income from the IRS.
 It’s equally important to make sure your hobby is not a business.
-If the IRS believes you have misclassified your activities or neglected to disclose your income, you could be facing an audit, or additional taxes, penalties, and interest.
+If the IRS believes you have misclassified your activities or neglected to disclose your income, you could face an audit, or additional taxes, penalties, and interest.

-If you need help determining whether your hobby is a business or need assistance with filing your tax returns, schedule a free consultation with Tax Defense Network by calling 855-476-6920 today!
+If you need help determining whether your hobby is a business or need assistance filing your tax returns, schedule a free consultation with Tax Defense Network by calling 855-476-6920 today!